WEC-Sim/WEC-Sim/source/tutorials.rst

 Step 2: Build WEC-Sim model in Simulink
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this step, users build their WEC model using the WEC-Sim Library developed in Simulink/SimMechanics.
-The figure below shows an example of a a two-body point absorber modeled using WEC-Sim Library.
+In this step, users build their WEC model using the *WEC-Sim Library* developed in Simulink/SimMechanics.
+The figure below shows an example of a a two-body point absorber modeled using *WEC-Sim Library*.

 .. figure:: _static/exampleWecModel.png
    :width: 400pt